kjmears/kjmears.github.io/_posts/sketchnotes/iwmw17/2017-07-12-iwmw17-ruth-mason-matthew-castle.md

   - live
 cc: BY-SA
 ---

-### Oxford Mosaic – A Web Publishing Platform for the Future

 This felt similar to the Cardiff talk in explaining a real world problem they faced - A scary security situation caused by lots of sites - and how they are dealing with it.
 I almost felt they covered too much.
 There were tantalising things about how the Lean Startup book was influential, how they were rebuilding a live product  and the development setup to enable them to ship to product every 2 weeks.